Permafrost/Tundra/README.md

 * #### tundra.list.duration:format

   Formats a list of duration strings according to the desired pattern.

   A start instant may be required when formatting fields with indeterminate values, such as converting months to days (because the number of days in a month varies).

   * Inputs:
     * `$list` is a list of duration strings to be reformatted.
+    * `$pattern.input` is the duration pattern the given `$list` of duration strings adhere to.
+    * `$pattern.output` is the desired duration pattern the `$list` of duration strings will be reformatted according to.
-    * `$datetime` is an [ISO8601] XML datetime string used as a start instant for resolving indeterminate durations (such as the number of days in a month).
+    * `$datetime` is an optional datetime string used as a start instant for resolving indeterminate durations (such as the number of days in a month).
-    * `$pattern.input` is the duration pattern the given list of duration strings adhere to.
+    * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, that will be used to parse the datetime string.
+      Defaults to an [ISO8601] XML datetime.
+  * Outputs:
-    * `$pattern.output` is the desired duration pattern the list of duration strings will be reformatted according to.
+    * `$list` is the given list of duration strings formatted according to `$pattern.output`.

 * #### tundra.list.duration:sum

   Returns the sum of all the given durations, returning (x1 + x2 + ... + xn).

   * Inputs:
     * `$list` is a list of [ISO8601] XML duration strings to be added together.
+    * `$pattern.input` is an optional pattern describing the type of duration strings in `$list`.
+Defaults to an [ISO8601] XML string.
+    * `$pattern.output` is an optional desired pattern used to format the returned `$duration` string.
+Defaults to an [ISO8601] XML string.
   * Outputs:
     * `$duration` is the sum of the duration strings in the given list in [ISO8601] XML format.

 ### Object List